This list is representative of the nature and number of electives offered each year.

 Professor Punam A. Keller

 This mini-course is designed to promote the use of social marketing in for-profit businesses and nonprofit organizations.
 Social marketing is the application of commercial marketing frameworks and techniques to promote individual and collective well-being.
 This course is offered in the spirit of taking responsibility for ourselves as well as caring for those around us.
-As such it includes but goes beyond nonprofit marketing, where the main aim is to utilize the organization’s services, public sector marketing, where the main goal maybe to increase use of services such as public transportation, and cause marketing designed to focus efforts on awareness for social issues such as global warming.
+As such it includes but goes beyond nonprofit marketing, where the main aim is to utilize the organization’s services, public sector marketing, where the main goal may be to increase use of services such as public transportation, and cause marketing designed to focus efforts on awareness for social issues such as global warming.
 Social marketing expertise is integral in for-profit businesses, for managers who hold positions in corporate social responsibility, corporate philanthropy, marketing, or community relations.
 Nonprofit and foundation business managers and board members should, but do not always have the expertise to use social marketing to achieve their mission.
 It is in our best interest that these programs succeed from the point of view of professional managers who work in non-profit organizations as well as recipients of programs on better nutrition, environment protection, and literacy among others.
-Finally, social marketing knowledge can be used by general and marketing management consultants who offer services to for-profit businesses and non-profit organizations who are engaged in social marketing campaigns such as advertising agencies, public relation firms, and marketing research firms.
 This course meets the Ethics & Social Responsibility (ESR) requirement.

 STRATEGIC BRAND MANAGEMENT (SBM)